 \section{Abstract}

 The ability to research and synthesize knowledge is central to human expertise and progress.
-An emerging class of systems promises these exciting capabilities through \emph{generative research synthesis}, performing retrieval over the live web and synthesizing many discovered sources into long-form, cited summaries.
-However, evaluating such systems remains an open challenge: existing question-answering benchmarks focus on short-form factual responses, while expert-curated datasets risk staleness and data contamination.
-Both fail to capture the complexity and evolving nature of real research synthesis tasks.
-In this work, we introduce \sys-bench, a live benchmark and holistic, automated evaluation framework designed to evaluate generative research synthesis. \sys-bench draws queries from recent, high-quality ArXiv papers and focuses on a real research synthesis task: generating the related work sections of a paper by retrieving, synthesizing, and citing prior research.
-We develop an automated evaluation framework that holistically assesses performance across three key dimensions, \textit{knowledge synthesis}, \textit{retrieval quality}, and \textit{verifiability}, using metrics that show strong agreement with expert human judgments.
-We also develop \sys-base, a reference pipeline for generative research synthesis, implemented efficiently using the LOTUS API.
-Using the \sys-bench framework, we perform a systematic evaluation of prior open-source systems, search AI's with open-source and strong proprietary models, OpenAI's DeepResearch, and \sys-base.
-We find that \sys-base establishes a strong baseline, attaining competitive or higher performance than prior open-source systems, search AI's and OpenAI's DeepResearch.
-We also find that \sys-bench remains far from saturated, with no system exceeding a score of $19\%$ across all metrics.
-These results underscore both the difficulty and the importance of \sys-bench as a foundation for progress toward AI systems capable of generative research synthesis.
+A new class of AI systems—designed for generative research synthesis—aims to automate this process by retrieving information from the live web and producing long-form, cited reports.
+Yet, evaluating such systems remains an open challenge: existing question-answering benchmarks focus on short, factual answers, while expert-curated datasets risk staleness and data contamination.
+Neither captures the complexity and evolving nature of real research synthesis tasks.
+We introduce \sys-bench, a live benchmark and automated evaluation framework for generative research synthesis. \sys-bench draws queries and human-written exemplars from recent, high-quality ArXiv papers and evaluates a real synthesis task: generating a related work section by retrieving, synthesizing, and citing prior work.
+Our automated framework holistically measures performance across three key dimensions—knowledge synthesis, retrieval quality, and verifiability.
+To further future work, we also contribute \sysref, a simple, open-source reference pipeline, which is implemented on the LOTUS framework and provides a strong baseline.
+Using \sys-bench, we systematically evaluate prior open-source systems, search agents with strong models, OpenAI’s DeepResearch, and \sysref.
+We find \sys-bench is far from saturated: \summarystat.
+These results highlight both the difficulty and importance of \sys-bench as a foundation for advancing AI systems capable of generative research synthesis.
 We make our benchmark code and data available at \url{https://github.com/guestrin-lab/deepscholar-bench}.